HeiningaVE/HeiningaVE.github.io/CV.md

 <details>
-  <summary>Reciprocal associations between positive emotions and motivation in daily life: Network analyses in anhedonic individuals and healthy controls. </summary>
+  <summary>7.
+Reciprocal associations between positive emotions and motivation in daily life: Network analyses in anhedonic individuals and healthy controls. </summary>

 We showed how depressive symptoms affect each other over time in people with and without anhedonia.